Prime Minister of Cuba

-The prime minister of Cuba (primer ministro de Cuba), officially known as the president of the Council of Ministers (presidente del Consejo de Ministros de Cuba) between 1976 and 2019, is the head of government of Cuba and the chairman of the Council of Ministers (cabinet).
+The prime minister of Cuba (primer ministro de Cuba) is the head of government of Cuba and the chair of the Council of Ministers (cabinet).
 The prime minister is the third-highest office in Cuba, after the first secretary of the Communist Party of Cuba and the president of Cuba, and the second-highest state office.
+The position was officially known as the president of the Council of Ministers (presidente del Consejo de Ministros) between 1976 and 2019.

 History

 The office of prime minister was first instituted in 1940 in accordance with the provisions of the Constitution of Cuba as amended in that year.
-The first prime minister of Cuba was Carlos Saladrigas Zayas (1900–1957), the nephew of former President Alfredo Zayas.
+The first prime minister of Cuba was Carlos Saladrigas Zayas (1900–1957), the nephew of former president Alfredo Zayas.
 The prime minister was also sometimes referred to as "premier" (primer).
 Between 1940 and 1959, Cuba saw fifteen changes of prime minister; Félix Lancís Sánchez exercised the role twice (1944–1945 and 1950–1951) while Fulgencio Batista held the position concurrently with that of president of Cuba for one month (April 1952) following a military coup.
 Fidel Castro became prime minister in 1959, replacing José Miró Cardona.

-On 2 December 1976 a new national constitution, restructuring the government, came into force.
+On 2 December 1976, a new national constitution, restructuring the government, came into force.
 Under that constitution, the prime minister's post was effectively merged with that of the president, who headed both the Council of State and the Council of Ministers of Cuba.
 The 1976 constitution created a governmental structure that partly copied that of the Soviet Union.
 However, unlike in the Soviet Union, where the Presidium of the Supreme Soviet and the Council of Ministers were chaired by different people, the Cuban Council of State and Council of Ministers were chaired by the same person.
 Furthermore, unlike English and Russian, Spanish does not distinguish between the terms "chairman/председатель" and "president/президент", translating both as "presidente".